Overview

 Windows

 We use AutoElevate to approve software changes and installations on Windows RMM computers.
-If a user wants to install or run software that we believe can cause damage to the machine or to the network, the Security Authorization contact must approve in writing (via email to a team member's inbox or to a ticket as a customer note).
+If a user wants to install or run software that we believe can cause damage to the machine or to the network, the Security Authorization contact must approve this change in writing (via email to a team member's inbox or to a ticket as a customer note).

 Macs